Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Model

-The system we study is a particle of mass $M$ and coordinates $\hat{q}$ and $\hat{p}$, subject to a quartic potential $V(q)$.
-The system interacts linearly with a so-called bosonic heat bath~\cite{Caldeira1981}, a reservoir of $N$ independent quantum harmonic oscillators, of masses $m_{j}$ and coordinates $\hat{x}_{j}$ and $\hat{p}_{j}$, initially at thermal equilibrium.
+The open system is a quantum particle of mass $M$ and coordinates $\hat{q}$ and $\hat{p}$, subject to a double-well potential $V(\hat{q})$.
+According to the Caldeira-Leggett model~\cite{Caldeira1981}, the particle interacts linearly with a so-called bosonic heat bath, a reservoir of $N$ independent quantum harmonic oscillators of frequencies $\omega_{j}$, in the thermodynamical limit $N\rightarrow\infty$.